commondataio/awesome-opendata-software/README.md

 #### Open source
 * [Fusion Metadata Registry](https://www.sdmx.io/fmr/) - open source metadata catalog used by European Union authorities and some countries statistical agencies.
 Open source by request

 ## Standards

 ### Common data standards
+* [Apache Parquet](https://parquet.apache.org/) - Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
+It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
+Parquet is available in multiple languages including Java, C++, Python, etc....
+It's still uncommon for open data portals but common for public ML data catalogs.
+* [Arrow Columnar Format](https://arrow.apache.org/docs/format/Columnar.html) - The Arrow columnar format includes a language-agnostic in-memory data structure specification, metadata serialization, and a protocol for serialization and generic data transport.
+* [CDF](https://www.loc.gov/preservation/digital/formats/fdd/fdd000226.shtml) - CDF is a conceptual data abstraction for storing, manipulating, and accessing multidimensional data sets.
+The basic component of CDF is a software programming interface that is a device-independent view of the CDF data model.
+Common for scientific data.
 * [CSV](https://datatracker.ietf.org/doc/html/rfc4180) -  Common Format and MIME Type for Comma-Separated Values (CSV) Files
-* [XML](https://www.w3.org/XML/) - Extensible Markup Language (XML) is a simple, very flexible text format derived from SGML (ISO 8879).
-Originally designed to meet the challenges of large-scale electronic publishing, XML is also playing an increasingly important role in the exchange of a wide variety of data on the Web and elsewhere.
 * [JSON](https://www.json.org/json-en.html) - JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 * [NDJSON/JSON lines](http://ndjson.org) - NDJSON is a convenient format for storing or streaming structured data that may be processed one record at a time.
 It works well with unix-style text processing tools and shell pipelines.
-* [XLS](https://www.loc.gov/preservation/digital/formats/fdd/fdd000510.shtml) - The Microsoft Excel Binary File format, with the .xls extension and referred to as XLS or MS-XLS, was the default format used for spreadsheets in Excel through Microsoft Office 2003.
-It is not open data format since it's proprietary, but it's _defacto_ very common.
-* [XLSX](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml) - The Open Office XML-based spreadsheet format using .xlsx as a file extension has been the default format produced for new documents by versions of Microsoft Excel since Excel 2007.
-It is not open data format since it's proprietary, but it's _defacto_ very common.
 * [NETCDF](https://nsidc.org/data/user-resources/help-center/what-netcdf) - NetCDF (network Common Data Form) is a set of interfaces for array-oriented data access and a freely distributed collection of data access libraries for C, Fortran, C++, Java, and other languages.
 The netCDF libraries support a machine-independent format for representing scientific data.
 Common for scientific data.
-* [CDF](https://www.loc.gov/preservation/digital/formats/fdd/fdd000226.shtml) - CDF is a conceptual data abstraction for storing, manipulating, and accessing multidimensional data sets.
-The basic component of CDF is a software programming interface that is a device-independent view of the CDF data model.
-Common for scientific data.
-* [Apache Parquet](https://parquet.apache.org/) - Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
-It provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
-Parquet is available in multiple languages including Java, C++, Python, etc....
-It's still uncommon for open data portals but common for public ML data catalogs.
 * [RDF](https://www.w3.org/RDF/) - The Resource Description Framework (RDF) is a general framework for representing interconnected data on the web.
 RDF statements are used for describing and exchanging metadata, which enables standardized exchange of data based on relationships.
+* [XLS](https://www.loc.gov/preservation/digital/formats/fdd/fdd000510.shtml) - The Microsoft Excel Binary File format, with the .xls extension and referred to as XLS or MS-XLS, was the default format used for spreadsheets in Excel through Microsoft Office 2003.
+It is not open data format since it's proprietary, but it's _defacto_ very common.
+* [XLSX](https://www.loc.gov/preservation/digital/formats/fdd/fdd000398.shtml) - The Open Office XML-based spreadsheet format using .xlsx as a file extension has been the default format produced for new documents by versions of Microsoft Excel since Excel 2007.
+It is not open data format since it's proprietary, but it's _defacto_ very common.

+* [XML](https://www.w3.org/XML/) - Extensible Markup Language (XML) is a simple, very flexible text format derived from SGML (ISO 8879).
+Originally designed to meet the challenges of large-scale electronic publishing, XML is also playing an increasingly important role in the exchange of a wide variety of data on the Web and elsewhere.

 ### Spatial data standards
 * [CSW](https://www.ogc.org/standard/cat/) - Catalogue services support the ability to publish and search collections of descriptive information (metadata) for data, services, and related information objects.
 Open Geospatial Consortium standard.